 OM currently has more than 3,000 people working in more than 110 countries around the world, seeking to “demonstrate and proclaim the love of God.”
 In every situation OM teams attempt to adapt to the local culture and situation, endeavouring to find the best ways to share the Gospel using literature, the creative arts, friendship, Bible studies, video and cassette tapes, correspondence courses, relief and development work as well as other methods.
 Holmgate Church supports OM’s Ship ministry.
-Currently, OM Ships operates one ship, the MV Logos Hope, serving destinations around the world.
+Currently, OM Ships operate two ships, the MV Logos Hope and the MV Doulos Hope, serving destinations around the world.
 The Ships Ministry began in 1970 as part of the global Christian training and outreach movement, OM International.
 Since then OM’s ships have visited over 500 different ports in 151 countries and territories and welcomed over 44 million visitors on board.
-The ship visits each port for several weeks each and open the gangways to hundreds and sometimes thousands of visitors each day.
+The ships visit each port for several weeks each and open the gangways to hundreds and sometimes thousands of visitors each day.
 On average, over one million visitors have been welcomed on board every year!
 The floating book fair offers over 5,000 titles, providing many visitors their first-ever opportunity to purchase quality educational and Christian literature.
 An international crew and staff of volunteers live and work on the ships.
 Teams from the ship go into surrounding areas to supply aid and community care.
-In each port, the ship’s crew joins local churches to bring hope and show love to people whatever their circumstance, culture or background.
+In each port, the ship’s crews joins local churches to bring hope and show love to people whatever their circumstance, culture or background.

 The Bible is a book all about God’s relationship with us.
 It offers us an opportunity to meet with Him and get the direction we need to live life to the full.
 The Bible has provided hope and inspiration for generations and continues to be a worldwide best seller, with sales outstripping any other book ever published.